angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 their graveyard doesn't matter (i.e., :card[Snapcaster Mage]).
 What is your pile? (thinking about playing around Fluster, Wasteland, possibly Daze, etc.)

-_SingPanMan's response_

-> Demonic Tutor, Time Walk, Oracle, Oracle, Island (double Trophy is an issue)
+> 1. Pass turn
+> 1. Play Ritual
+> 1. Play Tutor, and get Time Walk
+> 1. Play Walk
+> 1. In extra turn, play Oracle
 >
-> 1. Pass turn 1.
-Play Ritual 1.
-Play Tutor, and get Time Walk 1.
-Play Walk 1.
->    In extra turn, play Oracle
->
 > I think there are low odds of winning this match.
-> But you will have to go all-in.
+But you will have to go
+> all-in.
 >
 > If the opponent plays two trophies (or plays wasteland and trophy), you need
 > to search Island.
-> Let's pray that it won't happen.
+Let's pray that it won't happen.
 >
 > **Bad**
 >
-> - Can withstand only one turn (16 life to 8, their board has 5 power) - Lose
+> - Can withstand only one turn (16 life to 8, their board has 5 power)
->   with one counter (Flusterstorm, Force, Mindbreak Trap, Spell Pierce) - Lose
+> - Lose with one counter (Flusterstorm, Force, Mindbreak Trap, Spell Pierce)
->   with one removal (Decay, Trophy) - 33% to lose (we can't draw the island) -
+> - Lose with one removal (Decay, Trophy)
+> - 33% to lose (we can't draw the island)
->   I can't afford the resources (it's all Leo's fault)
+> - I can't afford the resources (it's all Leo's fault)
 >
 > **Good**
 >
 > - The opponent might not have Daze (if the opponent has Daze, they will cast
->   it on Doomsday) - A single Wasteland can be played around
+>   it on Doomsday)
+> - A single Wasteland can be played around

 :::row{variant=PILE}
 Demonic Tutor